Central extensions and bounded cohomology: Groups with Property QITB

 \begin{rem} It is well known that any element $\alpha \in H_2(G,\R)$ is represented by a surface, i.e.~that $\alpha=f_*(\beta)$ for some $\beta\in H_2(\Gamma_g,\R)$, where $\Gamma_g$ is the fundamental group of the closed connected orientable surface of genus $g$, $g\geq 1$.
 In fact, one may define the \emph{genus} of a class $\alpha$ as the minimal $g\in\N$ such that $\alpha=f_*(\beta)$ for some $\beta\in H_2(\Gamma_g,\R)$.
 The class $\alpha$ is \emph{toral} if its genus is equal to or smaller than 1.

-It is known that, if $K<\Gamma_g$ and $g\geq 2$, then $\ha(K,\R)=0$.
-Hence, one may wonder whether amenable classes defined above should in fact be toral.
+Observe that, if $K<\Gamma_g$ and $g\geq 2$, then $\ha(K,\R)=0$.
+In fact, if the index of $K$ in $\Gamma_g$ is infinite, then $K$ is free, and $H_2(K,\R)=0$ (hence, a fortiori, $\ha(K,\R)=0$), while if the index of $K$ in $\Gamma_g$ is finite, then $K=\Gamma_{g'}$ for some $g'\geq g\geq 2$.
+Since any amenable subgroup of $\Gamma_{g'}$ is either trivial of infinite cyclic, and the degree-2 homology with real coefficients of infinite cyclic groups vanishes, also in this case we may conclude that $\ha(K,\R)=0$.
+Building on this remark, one may wonder whether amenable classes defined above should in fact be toral.
 However, it is shown in~\cite{BarGhys} that, for every $g\in\N$, there exist a nilpotent (hence, amenable) group $N$ and a class $\alpha\in H_2(N,\R)$ which does not lie in the subspace generated by classes of $H_2(N,\R)$ with genus smaller than $g$. \end{rem}

 Recall that there exists a duality pairing

 We denote by $\ann(\ha(G,\R))\subseteq H^2(G,\R)$ the annihilator of $\ha(G,\R)$ in $H^2(G,\R)$, i.e.~the subspace of coclasses $\varphi\in H^2(G,\R)$ for which